 Megladon, a Coral Gables-based entity managed by Narciso and Jack Attia, Andreas Hase and Lourdes Heinze de Hase, bought the property at 13100 Southwest 77th Avenue in 2016 for $745,000, records show.

-Three years later, Megladon’s plan was relatively straightforward: tear down the single-family home on the property and to build a new one, court records show.
+Three years later, Megladon’s plan was relatively straightforward: build a new house on a vacant lot, court records show.
 Megladon hired an architect and applied to the Pinecrest Village planning director for a permit.
-But the planning director refused to issue the permit unless Megladon agreed to give the village a 7.5-foot strip of land, which Pinecrest could then use as a right-of-way, the developer’s lawsuit states.
+But the planning director refused to issue the permit unless Megladon agreed to give the village a 7.5-foot strip that ran the length of the property, which Pinecrest could then use as a right-of-way, the developer’s lawsuit states.

 Unhappy with this requirement — which had never encumbered the property before — Megladon sued the village in state court.
-Pinecrest had the case moved to federal court.
+Pinecrest had the case removed to federal court.

 During the trial, village officials admitted to refusing to issue the permit unless Megladon signed an affidavit swearing to dedicate a portion of the property for public use, and waiving any right to challenge that requirement in court.